 Food at French Restaurants.

 After Audre started cooking in the minuscule kitchen, we drove down the curvy mountain road to go to the hypermarché Bourg St Maurice.
 For a town of about 10,000, the shopping was great.
 And, Audre had a blast—she loved the produce, the cheese, the fish, and everything else.
-She announced to Dimitri when we were driving back to Tignes that she wanted to live in France, and she really liked it.
+She announced to Dimitri when we were driving back to Tignes that she wanted to live in France; she really liked it.
 And she really loved the language.
 It is so beautiful, and she loved hearing it spoken all around her.

 Dimitri's fluency in French was really impressive.
 Every day, it got more melodious.
 People asked how he spoke so perfectly, and he answered, "Lycée Francais en Egypte."
 Well, that explanation just raised more questions!

 We met with Stéven Emily Residence Manager of Le Lodge des Neiges.
 He managed all of the properties of CGH Group in Tignes.
-He showed us other apartment options and basically said we had the best apartment of all that CGH had.
+He showed us another apartment option and basically said we had the best apartment of all that CGH had.
 We asked Stéven why all the accommodations (except hotels) require guests to arrive and leave on Saturdays.
 He said that allows the accommodation to remain full (without gaps).
 It also results in the roads being clogged on Saturdays in both directions (and the ski runs to be kind of empty on Saturdays).

 We spent an enormous amount of time looking for accommodation for our subsequent stays in France.
 It was very discouraging.
 If an apartment had sufficient square meters, it was chopped up into many minuscule bedrooms, leaving insufficient living space.
 We despaired.
 We also decided that Tignes was not where we wanted to find our accommodation--it lacked charm.
 And, Les Boisses (Tignes 1800) was just too low and far away, making the trek home at the end of the day tedious.
 Val d'Isère was much more to our liking.